TITLE 77: PUBLIC HEALTH

 3) Two emergency physicians, one to be recommended by the Illinois Chapter of the American College of Emergency Physicians and one to be recommended by the National Association of EMS Physicians;

-4) One family practice physician, to be recommended by the Illinois Chapter of the American Academy of Family Physicians;
+4) One family medicine physician, to be recommended by the Illinois Chapter of the American Academy of Family Physicians;

-5) Two registered nurses, one to be appointed upon recommendation of the Illinois Nurses Association and one to be appointed upon recommendation of the Illinois Chapter of the Emergency Nurses Association;
+5) Two registered nurses, one to be appointed upon recommendation of the American Nurses Association-Illinois (ANA-Illinois) and one to be appointed upon recommendation of the Illinois State Council, Emergency Nurses Association (ENA);

-6) Two emergency medical technicians of differing levels, to be appointed, one each, upon recommendation of the Illinois EMT Association and Illinois Fire Fighters Association;
+6) Two EMS Personnel of differing levels, to be appointed, one each, upon recommendation of the Illinois EMT Association and Illinois Fire Fighters Association;

 8) A representative from each of the following: Division of Specialized Care for Children; Illinois State Police; Illinois Fire Chiefs Association; Illinois State Ambulance Association; Illinois State Medical Society; Illinois Department of Transportation; SAFEKIDS Coalition; Illinois Hospital Association; Metropolitan Chicago Healthcare Council; Illinois Department of Children and Family Services; a pediatric rehabilitation representative; a community organization; a child advocate group; and a parent representative;